 8. Endowment-style policies are not always the best solution

 Endowment-style policies combine insurance cover with a savings element.
-However, they ultimately tie young savers to one product for three to four decades.
+However, they commit young pension savers to making premium payments for three to four decades.
 If you want to accumulate capital using an insurance product, you should be aware that ending the policy early will lead to significant losses and in the early years you may not get anything back at all.
 For more flexibility, you should separate risk cover from your savings plan: take out a term insurance policy with an insurance company and choose a savings or investment plan with a bank.
-However, if you lack discipline when it comes to saving, it may be helpful to be “forced” to make the regular payments required for an insurance solution.
-It is a very individual decision and should be considered carefully.

 9. Supplement pillar 3a with pillar 3b